“Your ukuleles are 10 out of 10 on sound, feel, and craftsmanship!”

 Needing no introduction as traditional and outstanding woods for guitars, these can also make fantastic ukes.
 With yummy colors and intricate patterns, these heavier woods will add a few ounces of weight to the instrument, which may balance the neck better if you use any but the lightest tuners.

 With many species–and reams of opinions everywhere you turn–don’t fall down the rabbit hole of trying to predict tone based on the species.
-The individual set is more important.
+The individual set, and (far more important) how it is combined with the top wood and other elements will dominate.
+Speculating about tone based on species can be fun–hey, I do it too!–but let’s just say there are a lot of empty calories:-).

 The archetypal wood for ukulele, I have a small selection of remarkable master grade sets.
 Lustrous and figured almost beyond belief, I don’t emphasize it more because I feel somewhat guilty competing for this wonderful resource, which grows only in Hawaii.

-I have quite a few other woods, tropical and temperate, all capable of making a sweet instrument, but more than I’m eager to write up now.
+I have quite a few other woods, tropical and temperate, all capable of making a sweet instrument, but more than I can write up now.
 Woods can be surprising: I made a tenor uke using oak from a historic local tree (combined with Engelmann spruce) that sounded marvelous, with huge sustain, warmth, and resonance.
 Ask about other woods if you’re interested.

 The top is widely considered the voice of the instrument; choosing good wood (including the braces), building to its potential, and playing it lots are all big factors in how an instrument will sound.
 Many different woods have made good instruments, but I have favorites.